Road closures for street parties

 “..for most small organised street parties that don’t affect the wider road network, there is no requirement in law for local authorities to advertise proposed closures or carry out consultations.
 Neither are specific signs or other traffic management equipment required.
 Local authorities should act proportionately, wisely, and in the public interest – and highways law does not stop them doing that”.

 Councils need to make a simple decision about whether they support residents’ street parties or not.
-Charges mean there will be very few; no charges mean that these important community building events are at least possible.
-Streets Alive has a model road closure system – ask us for a copy.
+Charges mean there will be very few; no charges mean that these important community-building events are at least possible.

 Street parties should not be confused with larger community festivals with budgets and complex arrangements.
 Street parties referred to here are private events limited to the residents and without external publicity.
 Nor are they usually held in busy roads and so there are few traffic implications.